 What is legal separation?

 Legal separation is a way to dissolve a marriage while keeping the benefits.
 Technically, the couple is still married.
 While apart, all parties must follow the agreement set forth.
 Each separation is different and comes with unique matters to address.
 For the most part, when the couple decides on marital issues, they can live separately and live their own lives if it doesn’t violate the rules of the agreement.
-Some of the major matrimonial topics that can be addressed include division of assets, child custody, spousal and child support, and living arrangements.
+Some of the major matrimonial topics that can be addressed include division of assets, child custody, spousal maintenance, child support, and living arrangements.

 As stated above, there are many financial reasons to legally separate.
 For one, divorce is very expensive.
 Though there are ways to divorce that save time and money, some couples would rather avoid the cost.
 Second, if the couple agrees to a separation, they can still file taxes as a married couple, saving a lot of money down the line.
 Furthermore, because they are still married, they can retain some benefits, including medical coverage and other health care benefits.
 Though legal separation has many benefits, it only works if the couple does not remarry.

 How can I get a legal separation?

 There are two ways to become legally separated in the state of New York.
 Either party has the right to sue the other for legal separation by filing a Complaint for Legal Separation.
 This comes with a significant financial impact that echoes that of a divorce.
 Most people execute a Separation Agreement to acquire a legal separation as it saves time, money, and the emotional impact of litigation.

 Using a Separation Agreement to legally separate